Who we are

 Here at Malvern Link with Cowleigh (MLWC) we’re members of Inclusive Church.
 In fact, I’d go as far to say that we’re proud members of Inclusive Church.
 However, we see inclusion not as a destination, but as a continual journey.

 One of the joys of being one of the many churches in Malvern (of which the most famous is probably Malvern Priory) is that we are all diverse and there is a lot of on offer for people of different persuasions.
 However, as far as we know, we’re the only ones who are registered members of Inclusive Church.
-Now, this isn’t to say that the other Malvern churches aren’t inclusive – its just for us, this is a key part of our identity.
+Now, this isn’t to say that the other Malvern churches aren’t inclusive – it’s just that for us, it is a key part of our identity.
 We’d probably put ourselves in the Liberal Modern Catholic part of the Church of England (meaning that we think that the sacraments of Baptism and Holy Communion are key parts of our Christian life together) and we would, as a church, remain committed on making the church a place for all.

 Maybe you’d like to join us on this journey?